Joining the Pledge

 The Deep Tech Talent Initiative is the first European educational platform that offers courses in deep tech areas at all levels.

-Courses and initiatives offered by Pledge members can gain international exposure and help attract wider audiences to the programs displayed on the website of the Initiative.Knowledge and networking hub
+Courses and initiatives offered by Pledge members can gain international exposure and help attract wider audiences to the programs displayed on the website of the Initiative.Knowledge and Networking Hub

 -